>CLICK HERE TO CONTINUE TO THE NEXT

 occurring around us and in us?
 Why learn such a seemingly abstract

 subject?
-Inescapably, to truly even begin
+Inescapably, to truly even

-foundations, which is what theoretical physics is.
+fundamental foundations, which is what theoretical physics is.

 Theoretical